 Product: Selection of technologies that are best suited for the local situation, based not only on the resources available but identification of the wants and needs of the community.

 Process: The introduction of energy systems must be accompanied by the development of business processes to allow sustainable replication, deliver social benefits and generate wealth for the community.

-The Energy for Development Network aims to combine these three key components to develop appropriate, replicable models for energy systems that recognize the socio-economic and financial, as well as technical aspects of supplying energy.
+As part of the e4D programme, an Energy for Development Network (e4D) was created with the aim of combining these three key components to develop appropriate, replicable models for energy systems that recognise the socio-economic and financial, as well as technical aspects of supplying energy.

 The core of the e4D programme was the project entitled ‘Replication of off-grid Electricity Generation through Technology and Business Innovation’.
 The project focused on sustainable rural electrification for poor off-grid communities in Sub-Saharan Africa.
 Large scale data collection in several African countries was carried out to understand the energy needs by the rural communities and analyses of collected data revealed the sustainable pathway for off-grid electrification through solar PV mini grids.
 This research led e4D to the installation of six Solar mini grids in Africa (Kenya, Uganda and Cameroon).

 Deployed e4D mini grids supply electricity 24/7 to businesses, health centres, schools, places of worship & households.
 All project are cooperatives, managed by elected members of the local communities.
 Performances of all installed PV mini grids are remotely monitored by the e4D team in UK.
 Resilience of e4D mini grid delivery model is built around key sustainability parameters: